Eruku Church Attack: Man Questions Government’s Knowledge Of Terrorists’ Base, Post Trends

 In a similar story, Legit.ng reported that a Nigerian nursing student in Kwara went viral after sharing her experience during a deadly bandit attack outside her church.

-Doctor updates on cousin after church attack
+Doctor shares update on cousin after attack

-Meanwhile, Legit.ng recently reported that a Nigerian doctor went viral on social media after sharing a picture of the rescued victims of the Eruku church attack in Kwara State.
+Meanwhile, Legit.ng recently reported that a Nigerian doctor went viral on social media after sharing a picture of the rescued victims of the Eruku church attack in Kwara state.

 In his post, he pointed out something he noticed in the photo and gave an update about his cousin, who was among those abducted and has now been freed.
 The post sparked reactions from many users online.